Avatar

 Is Limeburners Creek (Mid-Coast - NSW) a safe suburb?

-Limeburners Creek (Mid-Coast - NSW) suburb could be considered safe area.
+Limeburners Creek (Mid-Coast - NSW) suburb is a relatively safe area.
 Crime exists but does not impact most people.

 What are the main crime problems in Limeburners Creek (Mid-Coast - NSW)?

-The top crime types in Limeburners Creek (Mid-Coast - NSW) are Drug use and possession, Sexual offences, Property damage.
+The top crime types in Limeburners Creek (Mid-Coast - NSW) are Stalking, harassment and threatening behaviour, Burglary/Break and enter, Assault and related offences.

 What is the most reported crime in Limeburners Creek (Mid-Coast - NSW)?

-3 Drug use and possession cases were reported in Limeburners Creek (Mid-Coast - NSW) in 2023.
+4 Stalking, harassment and threatening behaviour cases were reported in Limeburners Creek (Mid-Coast - NSW) in 2025.

 Is crime increasing in Limeburners Creek (Mid-Coast - NSW)?